czeglediptr/100-days-of-code/log.md

 **Thoughts:** : I really enjoyed this problem set and only one function and I can submit it!
 Creating gray, sepia and reflection filters was very cool and I felt I create something interesting!

 **Link to work:** N/A

+### Day 37: May 19, 2020

+**Today's Progress**: Today I tested my code from yesterday and I ahd to modify grayscale and sepia functions.
+However the blur one still puzzles me.
+Lets see if I can solve it tomorrow!

+**Thoughts:** :I am tied, but I could correct grayscale and sepia functions, so that check50 accepted it.

+**Link to work:** N/A